4Anjali/limelab/about.markdown

 ### What
-LIME Lab was started in Detroit with the goal to provide technology training to kids in the city of Detroit.
-Since 2015, we have taught over 1200 kids.
+We started LIME Lab in Detroit in 2015, with the goal to provide technology training to kids in the city of Detroit.
+In this almost decade of service, we have taught over 1200 kids pro-bono.
 We have partnered with local institutions like the Detroit Public Library, The Michigan Science Center, and The Michigan Council of Women In Technology.

 ### Current Status